daniOrtiz11/car-pooling/README.md

 The purpose of this API is to provide table-occupancy service as people arrive at the restaurant.
+The API is built with Go and PostgreSQL.

 In this service we assume that groups of diners arrive at the restaurant and have to be assigned a table.
 On the other hand, the tables have a number of seats available.
 So if a table has enough seats available it could accommodate a group of customers.